 The “Dress of the Year” for 2017 is a t-shirt.

 Not just any t-shirt.
-A $700 Dior plain white t-shirt, with black block print, reading “We Should All Be Feminists”
+A $700 Dior plain white t-shirt, with black block print, reading “We Should All Be Feminists”.

 The look for 2018 is letting your shirt do the talking for you.
 Shirts don’t always have to shout.
 It can be as subtle as a single word, a symbol or picture.

 While this style isn’t anything new, street celebrities are out to prove that the T-shirt trend is adaptable, current and versatile.
-You see them styled simply with jeans and sneakers, others paired with velvet suits, midi skirts, and even dresses.
+You see them styled simply with jeans and sneakers, others paired with velvet suits, mini skirts, and even dresses.

 Are you using heat transfers to make your own original tees yet?
 Read on for more.

 Word tees are all the rage.
-A simple, striking word in block print, without ornamentation or a curlicued phrase with flowers, can be powerful.
+A simple, striking word in block print, without ornamentation, or a curlicued phrase with flowers, can be powerful.
 Be original, be bold, and be willing to experiment.

 Logos of bands and long-lost brands continue to be strong sellers.
 Get permission if necessary.